 In either case, an error message displays:

 Contact creation failed

 A contact with an email address email@example.com must be created before you can edit your portal.
 Please create this contact manually.

 When you see this error message, create a contact record manually with the email address

-Opens the portal to browse the website.
-This option helps you to see the portal as it will look to your customers.
+Opens the portal to preview the website.
+This option helps you to see the portal as it looks to your customers.